File Watching and Atomic Replacement

 Watching a Directory for New Files

-The same rule appears when a directory receives uploaded files, incoming data drops, or queued work items:
+The same approach works for upload folders, incoming data drops, or queued work items.

 import fs from 'node:fs';